 Then in 1858 Charles Darwin received a letter from Alfred Russell Wallace.
 It turned out that Wallace had independently devised a theory of evolution by natural selection.

 Therefore Wallace's work and Darwin's theory were both presented to a scientific society called the Linnaean Society on 1 July 1858.
 The two men's work was also published in the society's journal.

-Darwin was now galvanised into publishing his theory.
-So his monumental work The Origin of Species was published in 1859.
+Darwin was now galvanized into publishing his theory.
+So his monumental work The Origin of Species was published on 24 November 1859.
 It proved to be a bestseller.
-However Darwin's book also caused controversy.
+However Darwin's book also caused some controversy.